 Certification requirements are the same for navigators and CACs.

-To begin actively assisting consumers through the MNsure marketplace, each staff member who will deliver direct consumer assistance at your organization must be certified by MNsure.
+To begin actively assisting consumers through the MNsure marketplace, each staff member who will deliver direct consumer assistance at a contracted agency must be certified by MNsure.

-Authorized agency administrators can request certification for new staff at any time through their Agency Management Program (AMP) account.
+Authorized agency contacts can request certification for new staff at any time through their Agency Management Program (AMP) account.

 To be certified, staff must: